poorlyordered/HomeSchool/testing/reports/testing_progress_tracker.md

   - Added proper mocking for Supabase operations and auth functions
   - All tests now passing successfully
   - Updated testing progress tracker to reflect completed work
-- Next components to test: TestScoreManagement and TestScores
+- Tests for TestScoreManagement and TestScores components have been implemented

 ## Notes